You might be an artist who would like to introduce yourself and your work here or maybe you’re a business with a mission to describe.

 Stroll alongside Presque Isle River and discover the numerous waterfalls flowing through ancient hemlocks.
 Stop at the swinging bridge at the mouth to watch Presque Isle River flow into Lake Superior.
 To access the falls hikers have the option of parking at the day-use parking area or the Presque Isle River camp site at the southern point of the South Boundary Road.
 Then follow the West or East trail on either side of the river for a stunning day in the wilderness!

-Silver City, Porcupine Mountains and White Pine
+Silver City, Porcupine Mountains and Lake of The Clouds

 - Bonanza Falls: between White Pine and Silver City, one mile south of Lake Superior, on the West side of M-64. (no sign viewable when you are heading north – need to look for Michigan recreation signage ).
 Beautiful views, great easy hiking!